 The Time New England Colonized Kansas

-In 1854, one ill-advised bill turned the Great Plains into a magnet for Northern abolitionists.
+In 1854, one ill-advised bill turned the Great Plains into a war zone.

 To understand why, we’ll need to wind back the clock.
 Thirty-four years earlier, America’s government had decided that—with the exception of what’s now Missouri—slavery wouldn’t be allowed in the Louisiana Territory above the 36° 30’ latitude line.
 But everything changed when Congress voted in favor of the divisive Kansas-Nebraska Act, which enabled territories to decide for themselves if they’d legalize slavery upon entering the Union as states.
 This meant that slave states might soon outnumber free ones.
 So, in order to tip the scales, citizens of all stripes started getting mobilized—and fast.